 If the drone pilot leaves the Loki unit on while swapping batteries on the drone when flying larger sites then there will only be a single SBF covering the multiple flights.
 Each take off and landing of the aircraft is considered a flight.
-This is ok to do, and probably makes collection a easier, however, one must be sure to follow the recommended workflow here to ensure good image positions.
+This is not the recommended workflow and can create problems when post-processing.
+The following workflow can be used to process data if it were accidentally collected with this method.

 - Use the Project/Flight wizard in ASPSuite to create a project with the single SBF, base station file(s) that cover the entirety of all acquired flights, and the most important part is to add the images from a single flight only.
-If using the DJI USB Cable workflow add all applicable DJI Log (.DAT) files.
+If using the DJI USB Cable workflow, add only the DJI Log (.DAT) files that correspond with the flight you are trying to process.

 - On the Images page there is a Min Time Between Flights (min) setting.
 The default is 5 minutes.
 If it took less than five minutes between the last image taken in one flight, and the first image taken in the subsequent flight you should adjust this setting.
 This setting is used by the dialog to assign a group number to the images.
 This is to make it easier to ensure that you only have images from a single flight.
 It also makes it easier to select the subsequent groups and remove them from the dialog before proceeding.